DenisYaroshevskiy/algorithm_dumpster/README.md

 There are two inplace versions: `apply_rearrangment` and `apply_rearrangment_no_marker`.

 The thing is the algorithm needs to know which iterators were already processed.
-If there is a marker it can use to signify iterators that were already moved (like last or nullptr), it can be slightly faster.
+If there is a marker it can use to signify iterators that were already moved (like last or nullptr), it can be faster.

 The iterator range get's destroyed (see - the algorith needs to mark what was processed).